wkumari/draft-wkumari-dhc-capport/README.md

    [RFC Editor: Please remove this section before publication ]

+   From 09 to 10:

+   o  Ted Lemon and Joel Jaeggli: there's no benefit to insisting on an
+      ordering.
+I think you should just say that the ordering is indeterminate, and if different mechanisms give non-equivalent answers, this is likely to cause operational problems in practice.

    From 08 to 09:

    o  Put back the DHCPv6 option, and made the fact that is separate